 Remember that it’s still a formal essay

 Although you want to write this essay using the comfortable pattern of speech and writing style you usually use, this is still considered a formal essay.
 The way you speak with your friends is colloquial.
 It's okay to be comfortable in your essay, but avoid being too colloquial.
 Write in a way that is natural to you; however, you don't want to be so comfortable that you abandon all appropriate rules of writing.
 For example, describing an experience as “cool” or saying that “My two years at summer camp were awesome,” is too informal, and frankly, not very descriptive.
 You should also never write with abbreviations that you might write in emails or over text.

-Need more college essay advice?
+Need more admission essay advice?
 Check out our Application Essay Clinic!